 There are two ways of changing the compiler for your CMake project, either in the toolchain settings or in the CMake profile settings.
 The difference between these two options is in their scope: toolchains are set per IDE, affecting all the projects you work with in CLion, while CMake options are configured for a particular CMake profile defined per project.

 Set compiler in the toolchain

-In the C++ Compiler and C Compiler fields specify the path to the desired installation:
+In the C++ Compiler or C Compiler fields specify the path to the desired installation, for example:

-Note, that in this way you will override the selection made in toolchain settings.
+Note: if you specify the compiler in CMake settings, this will override the selection made in the toolchains settings.